Plumbing Contract: A Guide for Plumbers and Clients

 - Proof of professional licensure, bond, and insurance

-- Construction cleanup agreement or clause
+- Construction cleanup and post-work responsibilities clause

 - How non-payments are handled, including service termination and liens